 - Failing to report employment

-- Claiming to be an employee when the claimant is an independent contractor
+- Claiming to be an employee when you are an independent contractor

 - Obtaining regular unemployment payments from multiple states